Liam O'Brien (footballer, born 1964): Club career

 After only five League appearances, he signed for Shamrock Rovers in September 1983.
+The midfielder had Rovers blood in him as his grandfather Tom Caulfield was a regular in the first team at Glenmalure Park in the 1920s.

 After having won his third League of Ireland title with Shamrock Rovers in 1986, and making six appearances in European competition and 118 total appearances, O'Brien became Ron Atkinson's last signing as manager of Manchester United.
 He joined the Reds for an initial fee of £50,000.

+With the club not recovering sufficiently after losing their first three league games of the season, a League Cup loss to Southampton saw Alex Ferguson take over from Atkinson as manager in November 1986, with O'Brien making his debut a couple of games into Ferguson's tenure, in a 2-0 win over Leicester City at Old Trafford on 20 November 1986.

-Alex Ferguson took over from Atkinson as manager in November 1986, and O'Brien made his debut in the 1986–87 season, making nine appearances, including an appearance in January 1987 where he was shown a red card just 85 seconds into a game against Southampton.
-The sending-off is the quickest dismissal in club history.
+O'Brien would play nine times that season, including a record-breaking appearance in an away game at Southampton in January 1987 where he was sent-off just 85 seconds, compounded by the fact the game was live on television back home in Ireland.
+The dismissal, a then English top-flight record, is still the quickest in club history.
 The majority of his appearances in the 1987–88 season were as a substitute, and, frustrated by lack of first-team opportunities, he joined Newcastle United in a £275,000 move in November 1988, after 36 appearances (31 in the League) & two goals for Manchester United.

 His career at St James' Park brought mixed fortunes.
 O'Brien suffered relegation from the top flight in the 1988–89 season.
 However, he played a major role as Newcastle won the First Division title in 1993, making 33 appearances and scoring six goals.

 O'Brien found himself surplus to requirements as Newcastle rejoined the top flight and subsequently made a £350,000 move to Tranmere Rovers after a successful loan period.
+He helped Tranmere to the semi-finals of the 1993–94 League Cup, where they faced Aston Villa.
+After a 4-4 draw on aggregate the game went to a penalty shootout.
+In sudden death, O'Brien had a chance to score and send his side to Wembley, but Mark Bosnich saved his penalty and the Premier League side eventually won.
 After Tranmere, he signed for Cork City, where he played in the UEFA Cup before returning to Bohemians in 2000 as player-coach.
 He enjoyed some great European nights during this season as Bohs knocked out Aberdeen and beat 1.FC Kaiserslautern.
 He also played a part as Bohs won the League and Cup Double before retiring as a player.